kristinemlarson/gnssrefl/README.md

 on my experience with GPS, I know that this will be much much much faster if we use Fortran code and bind with python using numpy.
 If you have such code, or know where it lives, please let me know.

-Other questions:

-- What if you do not want to install the fortran translators?
-That should be ok as the default is the hybrid option, which does not require fortran.

-- What if you are providing the RINEX files and you don't want the code to search for the files online?
-Use -nolook True
+**What if you are providing the RINEX files and you don't want the code to search for the files online?**

-There is a **rate** command line input that has two values, high or low.
+Use <code>-nolook True</code>

+**What if you want to use high-rate data?** Use:

+<code>-rate high</code>

-However, if you invoke high, it currently only looks at the UNAVCO, GA, or NRCAN archives.
+However, if you invoke this, it currently only looks at the UNAVCO, GA, or NRCAN archives.
 Please beware - it takes a long time to download a highrate GNSS RINEX file (even when it is compressed).
-And it also takes a long time to compute orbits for it (and thus create a SNR file).
-For high-rate data, you should use hybrid or fortran translators.
+And it also takes a long time to compute orbits for it.
+For high-rate data, you should never use the python translation option.

 **Output SNR file format**